Sparks Short Courses

 Enrollment in Sparks Short Courses is limited to First-Year Undergraduates.
 Other students must contact instructors for permission.

-E 100 Spring Term Offerings
+E 100 Winter Term Offerings

 by Professor Rob Phillips